 It seems that you have come across Archway Publishing in your search for a self-publishing solution.
 And while the company claims to specialize in helping authors become self-published, is it for you?

 Like most publishing companies, Archway offers a wide range of publishing services and packages to cater to every need authors have.
-But is Archway the best path to take?
+But is Archway might not be the best path to take.

-In our efforts to bring the most accurate information on self-publishing companies to authors, we did all the work for you by researching and gathering all the facts on Archway.
+In our efforts to bring the most accurate information on publishing companies to authors, we did all the work for you by researching and gathering all the facts on Archway.

 What is Archway Publishing?

-Archway is the joint venture between publisher Simon & Schuster and Author Solutions (AS), an umbrella company that provides self-publishing package brands to include AuthorHouse, Xlibris, and iUniverse.
+Archway Publishing is the joint venture between publisher Simon & Schuster and Author Solutions (AS), an umbrella company that provides self-publishing package brands including AuthorHouse, Xlibris, and iUniverse.

 As with most publishing companies, Archway offers publishing packages to authors who would rather hire a company to take care of all the heavy lifting.

 We will take a closer look at these packages next, but to inform you, it is our mission to help you make the best choice when it comes to working with a professional publisher.

 Is Archway Publishing that company?
 We will see.

 Archway sets itself apart from other publishers by offering three unique services: